-Roster Players refer to generic placeholder players (usually with the name Roster Player) used in early NBA Live games to represent players that could not be included due to licensing difficulties.
-Not including the Playoff games, Chicago Bulls legend Michael Jordan would only ever appear as a Roster Player up until NBA Live 2000, when he was included as part of the roster of Legends available in the game.
+Roster Players refer to generic placeholder players (usually with the name Roster Player) used in early basketball video games to represent players that could not be included due to licensing difficulties.
+Not including the NBA Playoffs series, Chicago Bulls legend Michael Jordan would only ever appear as a Roster Player up until NBA Live 2000, when he was included as part of the roster of Legends available in the game.
 Charles Barkley also appeared as a Roster Player in NBA Live 97, and other games have used the concept of placeholder players for players they were unable to license.
 Roster players have not been used since 1998, though generic players fill out the rosters for certain historical teams in NBA 2K.
 However, unlike roster players, they are not intended to represent any specific player.

-Traditionally, the roster player would have abilities similar to the player they are meant to represent, but use a generic appearance that does not resemble the actual player and similar (but inaccurate) bio data, and occasionally real statistics from the previous season.
-In NBA Live 97, the bio data for the Roster Players representing Michael Jordan and Charles Barkley was very similar in terms of draft information, birth date and place and jersey numbers, but the Roster Player representing Michael Jordan in NBA Live 98 and NBA Live 99 made further disctinctions in the bio data, possibly to avoid legal issues.
+Traditionally, roster players would have abilities similar to the player they were meant to represent, but used a generic appearance that did not resemble the actual player, generally similar (but often inaccurate) bio data, and occasionally real statistics from the previous season.
+In NBA Live 97, the bio data for the Roster Players representing Michael Jordan and Charles Barkley was very similar in terms of Draft information, birth date and place and jersey numbers, but the Roster Player representing Michael Jordan in NBA Live 98 and NBA Live 99 made further distinctions in the bio data to avoid potential legal issues.

 The use of Roster Players came in handy in the PC versions with community made patching tools allowing users to quickly and easily edit and existing player and change them into the real players they were supposed to represent.
 For console users, they were more intrusive as their bio data could not be edited and the players themselves could not be deleted.